JankariTech/blog/src/assets/BDDWithFlutter/BDDWithFlutter.md

 Flutter uses different types of tests [(unit, widget, integration)](https://flutter.dev/docs/testing).
 You should have all types of tests in your app, most of your tests should be unit tests, less widget and a few integration tests.
 The [test pyramid](https://martinfowler.com/bliki/TestPyramid.html) explains the principle well (using different words for the test-types).

-In this tutorial I want to help you to start with integration tests but go a step further than the description in the [flutter documentation](https://flutter.dev/docs/testing#integration-tests) and use the Gherkin language to describe the expected behavior.
+In this tutorial, I want to help you to start with integration tests but go a step further than the description in the [flutter documentation](https://flutter.dev/docs/testing#integration-tests) and use the Gherkin language to describe the expected behavior.
 The basic idea behind Gherkin/Cucumber is to have a semi-structured language to be able to define the expected behaviour and requirements in a way that all stakeholders of the project (customer, management, developer, QA, etc.) understand them.
-Using Gherkin helps to reduce misunderstandings, wasted resources and conflicts by improving the communication.
-Additionally, you get a documentation of your project and finally you can use the Gherkin files to run automated tests.
+Using Gherkin helps to reduce misunderstandings, wasted resources and conflicts by improving communication.
+Additionally, you get a documentation of your project, and finally you can use the Gherkin files to run automated tests.

-If you write the Gherkin files, before you write the code, you have reached the final level, as this is called BDD (Behaviour Driven Development)!
+If you write the Gherkin files, before you write the code, you have reached the final level, as this is called BDD (Behavior Driven Development)!

 Here are some readings about BDD and Gherkin:
 - ["Introducing BDD", by Dan North (2006)](http://blog.dannorth.net/introducing-bdd)